MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/troubleshoot-sla-issues.md

 Error message 1: "The object you tried to delete is associated with another object and cannot be deleted."

 Error message 2: "SLAItem delete operation encountered some errors.
 The process is part of a managed solution and cannot be individually deleted.
-Uninstall the parent solution to remove the process; see log for more detail."
+Uninstall the parent solution to remove the process.
+See log for more details."

 #### Reason

 The first error occurs because in UCI SLA, the relationship between the SLA item and SLA KPI instances is set to "Restrict to Delete".
-The second error occurs because processes that are part of managed solution can't be deleted.
-So, when you try to delete an SLA manually, which is part of a managed solution and has flows configured, the error message appears.
+The second error occurs because processes that are part of a managed solution can't be deleted.
+If you try to manually delete an SLA that is part of a managed solution and has flows configured, the error message appears.

 #### Resolution